LiterallyTheOne/atmega32_lab/docs/session_6.md

 ## Bonus

-* TIMER1: does another patern
+* TIMER1: does another pattern

 ## Connect LEDs and interrupts